savini98/jac-chat-buddy/Assignmnet Docs/Assignment_3.md

 ## Assignment 3 - Preface

-When a developing a chatbot to interact with a user, it is important to have a graphical user interface.
+When developing a chatbot to interact with a user, it is important to have a graphical user interface.

 In order to build such a frontend, we will use the python package ```sreamlit``` in JacLang.